mikavir/scrub-savers/README.md

 - As a Shopper, I want to easily log in to my account so that I can keep track of my purchase history.
 - As a Shopper, I want to easily log out of my account so that my account is secure when using a public device.
 - As a Shopper, I want to easily recover my password in case I forget it so that I can recover access to my account.
-- As a Shopper, I want to receive an email confirmation after signing in so that I can verify that my account registration was successful.
 - As a Shopper, I want to have a personalized user profile so that I can view my purchase history, order confirmations, and save my payment history.

 ### Sorting and Searching